-Music education enables children to acquire the skills and musical understanding necessary to express their ideas, thoughts and feelings through the medium of music.
+Music Education enables children to acquire the skills and musical understanding necessary to express their ideas, thought and feelings through the medium of music.
+At Saxon, teachers in KS1 deliver music lessons to their class, whilst in KS2 we employ a specialist music teacher to teach this subject.
 By the end of their time at Saxon, children will have been exposed to playing a range of musical instruments and reading music.

-Performance is an important part of the music curriculum and therefore, singing plays a fundamental role.
-Children are given the opportunity to sing regularly in class, in an assembly and in our school choir.
+Performance is an important part of the music curriculum and singing is fundamental to class music making.
+Learners are also involved in practical music making in order to acquire the concepts and develop the skills necessary to become musicians.